 Move Out... his thoughts turned inward and he resolved never to squash a leaf eating bug or stomp ants again.
-He would have to think about if mosquiteos counted.

 A few seconds later, the insect he had stomped clawed its way from the soft earth and indifferently bulldozed away.